marintoro/Rainbow/README.md

 length time episode and only terminate when game is over or agent is stuck.
-This leads to the SABER benchmark, a set of training and evaluation procedures allowing for fair comparison and for reproducibility, which parameters are sum up behind. <br/>
+This leads to the SABER benchmark, a set of training and evaluation procedures allowing for fair comparison and for reproducibility, which parameters are sum up below. <br/>
 <p align="center">
 <img src="https://github.com/marintoro/Rainbow/blob/master/images_README/SABER_parameters.png" alt="drawing" width="500"/>
 </p>